|The Effect of Galega officinalis on Hormonal and Metabolic Profile in a Rat Model of Polycystic Ovary Syndrome|

 3Department of Nutrition, Faculty of Nutrition and Food Sciences, Tabriz University of Medical Sciences, Tabriz, Iran

-4Student in nursing, Student Research Committee, Gonabad University of Medical Sciences, Gonabad, Iran
+4Student Research Committee, Gonabad University of Medical Sciences, Gonabad, Iran

 5Department of Midwifery, Faculty of Nursing and Midwifery, Iran University of Medical Sciences, Tehran, Iran

-Objectives: Among endocrine diseases in females in their regenerative age, polycystic ovary syndrome (PCOS) has been considered as one of the most themwith a prevalencerange of 5 to 21%.
-However, the purpose of the present study was to investigate the protective effect of G. Officinalis on metabolic as well as hormonal parameters in a rodent model of PCOS.
+Objectives: Polycystic ovary syndrome (PCOS) has been considered as one of the most common endocrine diseases among the females in their regenerative age with a prevalence range of 5 to 21%.
+However, the purpose of the present study was to investigate the protective effect of Galega officinalis on metabolic as well as hormonal parameters in a rodent model of PCOS.

-Conclusion: It seems that the extract of Galega Officinalis has a beneficial effect on the levels of the LH, FSH, testosterone, estradiol, aromatase, FBS, and insulin in alleviation of PCOS complications.
+Conclusions: It seems that the extract of G. officinalis has a beneficial effect on the levels of the LH, FSH, testosterone, estradiol, aromatase, FBS, and insulin in alleviating the complications of PCOS.

 Cite By, Google Scholar